jamesmehorter/device-theme-switcher/readme.txt

 == Frequently Asked Questions ==

 = Which devices are considered 'handheld' and which are 'tablet'? = 'Handheld' devices include Android, BlackBerry, iPod, iPhone, Windows Mobile, and other various 'hand held' smart phones.
-'Tablet' devices include iPad, Android tablets, Kindle Fire and other large-screen hand helds.
-'Low Support' devices include those which have poor CSS & Javascript rendering capabilities-often these are older devices.
+'Tablet' devices include iPad, Android tablets, Kindle Fire and other large-screen handhelds.
+'Low Support' devices include those which have poor CSS & JavaScript rendering capabilities-often these are older devices.

 = Are WordPress child themes supported? =
 Yes!